MyCryptoCheckout/wordpress/readme.txt

 == Changelog ==

+= 1.10 20180306 =

 * New: Display exchange rates for your used currencies in the account info tab.
 * Fix: EDD orders were not being sent to the API server the first try.
 * Fix: More robust cancellation handling, will now report non-existent orders to the API server.
-* Code: Replaced the old wordpress mycryptocheckout_payment_complete and mycryptocheckout_cancel_payment with their newer object equivalents: mycryptocheckout_cancel_payment and  mycryptocheckout_complete_payment.
+* Code: Replaced the old wordpress mycryptocheckout_payment_complete and mycryptocheckout_cancel_payment actions with their newer object equivalents: mycryptocheckout_cancel_payment and  mycryptocheckout_complete_payment.
 See the src/actions directory.

+<a href="https://mycryptocheckout.com/bulk-pricing/">Bulk license pricing</a> is now available.

+We can now add your <a href="https://mycryptocheckout.com/custom-token/">custom ERC20 tokens</a>!

 = 1.9 20180228 =